qmlbook/qmlbook/docs/networking/networking.rst

 .. issues:: ch11

 Engin.IO is a web-service run by DIGIA.
 It enables to access from inside Qt/QML application to the NoSQL storage from Engin.IO.
-It is a cloud based storage object store with an easy access Qt/QML API and an administration console.
+It is a cloud-based storage object store with an easy access Qt/QML API and an administration console.
 If you want to store some data in the cloud from a QML application, this would be an easy entry path with an excellent QML/JS support.

 Please refer to the `EnginIO <http://engin.io>`_ documentation for further help.